I’m so happy that I finally completed this boy’s bedroom makeover! My son loves it!

 The Little Shelf!

-We had gotten rid of this old IKEA dresser from our bedroom makeover, but I had kept the pine top as scrap wood.
+We had gotten rid of this old IKEA dresser from our master bedroom makeover, but I had kept the pine top as scrap wood.
 It came in handy and I ended up cutting a piece of it and painting it orange to use for a small shelf above the desk with IKEA shelf brackets!

 AFTER – As a bookshelf!